osrlpaper/CAMSAT_Clustering/README.md

 one-class learning instead of multi-class classification and does not assume the same distribution for all classes/speakers.
 More recently, AdaFace loss has been proposed which emphasizes misclassified samples according to the quality of speaker embeddings (via feature norms).

-Table below summarizes our results using different predefined numbers of clusters and different clustering-based pseudo-labels.
+Table below summarizes our results in terms of EER downstream performance using different predefined numbers of clusters and different clustering-based pseudo-labels.

 ![](/maximum_margin_softmax_experiments.png)